apache/gobblin/gobblin-docs/user-guide/FAQs.md

 ##### What programming languages does Gobblin support?

-Gobblin currently only supports Java 6 and up.
+Gobblin currently only supports Java 7 and up.

 ##### Does Gobblin require any external software to be installed?

 The machine that Gobblin is built on must have Java installed, and the `$JAVA_HOME` environment variable must be set.

-##### What Hadoop version can Gobblin run on?
+##### What Hadoop versions can Gobblin run on?

-Gobblin can run on both Hadoop 1.x and Hadoop 2.x.
-By default, Gobblin compiles against Hadoop 1.2.1, and can compiled against Hadoop 2.3.0 by running `./gradlew -PuseHadoop2 clean build`.
+Gobblin can only be run on Hadoop 2.x.
+By default, Gobblin compiles against Hadoop 2.3.0.

 ##### How do I run and schedule a Gobblin job?